 Chandanadi Vati: half gm to be taken in two hourly doses along with the medicine prescribed above.

 Shatapatryadi Churna: 4 gm to be taken in a single dose at night with warm cow's milk.

 Along with the oral medication, local applications are advised.
 The urethra should be flushed with a solution of potassium permanganate with the help of a syringe.
 The syringe may be kept in the urethra for five minutes before its contents are allowed to come out.

 The medicines prescribed for dysuria are also effective in gonorrhoea.

-: Spicy foods should be avoided.
+Diet and Other Regimen: Spicy foods should be avoided.
 More liquids should be taken.